PreferredAI/PyBMF/README.md

 6. tools to `evaluate()` using binary and continuous metrics
 7. visualization tools to `show_matrix()` in single or multi-matrix mode
 8. tools to `save_model` and `show_logs` in HTML or OverLeaf with `logs2html` and `logs2latex`
-9. ability to incorporate Boolean matrix simplification and visualization `models` in planned puture
+9. ability to incorporate Boolean matrix simplification and visualization `models` in planned future

 # Models